PatrickTyBrown/wildlife_detection/proposal.md

 ### **MVP Goal:**<br>

-An MVP for this project will consist of a Logistic Regression fit on flattened pixel values of the images.
+An MVP for this project will consist of a model generated to detect the presence of a small number of animals.